jzsherlock4869/pytorch-unet-for-retina-vessel-segmentation/README.md

-# PyTorch Unet Implementation for Retina Vessel Segmentation on DRIVE dataset
+# PyTorch Unet Implementation for Segmentation of Retina Vessel on DRIVE dataset

 This repo is a simple and easy to follow pyTorch implementation of U-net for retina vessel segmentation.